 Recommended Preparation: Sociology 101; eligibility for English 1A

-2988 HYBRID9451110a W ARTB 317 ……………...
+2988 HYBRID 9:45-11:10am W ARTB 317 ……………...
 M. Fujiwara

 Section 2988 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Wednesday from 9:45-11:10am in Art & Behavioral Science 317.
 You must attend the first class meeting or you may be dropped from the course.
 Sociology 113 is only offered in the Spring semester.